 Your Project Manager and the Elcom team will be on hand to assist you.

 Google Search Console helps your monitor and optimise your site search performance.
-We strongly encourage you to use this tool as it will help you fix issues after moving your domain that may negatively affect your SEO rankings.
+We strongly encourage you to use this tool as it will help you fix issues after you change domain names that may negatively affect your SEO rankings.

 A successful site move depends on correct—and up to date—Search Console settings.